 Now he’s joined his own prestigious list, having been named one of Forbes magazine’s “30 Under 30” for 2014 in the Food category, a list the magazine says “represents the entrepreneurial, creative, and intellectual best of their generation.”
 And Jason certainly fits that criteria.

 He was just 18 when he completed a 2,174 miles, five-month hike of the Appalachian Trail, creating gourmet meals with foraged ingredients.
 Jason then spent time maintaining two organic farms at an inn in his native North Carolina, and decided to turn his passion for food into a career.

 My Path to Becoming a Chef

 When he enrolled at The Culinary Institute of America, the course was charted for his future success.
 “The CIA prepared me with the basic skills and expectations I would need to enter the culinary world,” he says.
 “It was the first conscious choice I made to set myself on the path of becoming a chef, and it has been invaluable in the trail I’ve taken.”

 Back in the U.S., he returned to Union Square in New York as the opening sous chef at Maialino, a Roman-style trattoria whose name translates to “Little Pig.”
-Now chef de cuisine in 2013 and executive chef in 2016, Jason adds his own spin to a menu that features roast suckling pork and other central Italian delicacies.
+Named chef de cuisine in 2013 and executive chef in 2016, Jason adds his own spin to a menu that features roast suckling pork and other central Italian delicacies.
 In 2018, Danny Meyer chose Jason as the executive chef at his new restaurant called Manhattta in New York City.